 Digital technologies and democratic practices

 The politics of digital technologies extend beyond the design process; these technologies also have an effect on the daily habits and practices of their users.
-In this area of my work, I further investigate the political consequences of digital technologies, particularly the ways in which these technologies work to facilitate (or not) democratic practices in their users.
+In this area of my work, I further investigate the political consequences of digital technologies, particularly the ways in which these technologies work to facilitate democratic practices in their users--or fail to do so.

 Jennifer Forestal and Menaka Philips (2016) "People blame Facebook for fake news and partisan bile.
 They're wrong."
 Washington Post: Monkey Cage.
 December 16.